jupyterhub/outreachy/docs/source/interns/prepare-application.md

 - Things happen!
 We can't foresee every problem!
 Applications that say "I will do A and B. If there is time, I will do C." are encouraged

-Here are a couple of successful applications to help you
+Here are a couple of successful applications to help you:

 - [2018 GSoC applicants to InterMine](https://github.com/nupurgunwant/GSoC-Proposal)
   - This is a little bit different from the Outreachy application, but should